huntercodes/Chementis/README.md

 # Chementis: Augmented Reality Chemistry

-Chementis is an **Augmented Reality** application that allows users to explore and interact with 3D models for all **118** known elements in the periodic table.
+Chementis is an **Augmented Reality** application that allows users to explore and interact with 3D Bohr models for all **118** known elements in the periodic table.
 With Chementis, you can dive into the world of chemistry and access interesting data for each element in a fun and engaging way!

 ## Table of Contents